tkaden4/pfmt/README.md

 # pfmt

-A command line utility and library for setting text attributes.
+A command line utility and library for creating pretty printing and terminal graphics.

 See `examples/` for examples.